ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-A useful coding style introduced by OOP languages is the method call syntax, which was initially used in the OOP programming style for [objects], and later applied by languages like Ruby to all data types.
-Ruby in some way regards all data as [objects].
+A useful coding style introduced by OOP languages is the method call syntax, which was initially used in the OOP programming style for `objects`, and later applied by languages like Ruby to all data types.
+Ruby in some way regards all data as `objects`.

-Method call syntax means, that for example for a variable [s] of data type [string] we do write [s.add(c)] instead of [add(s, c)].
-Or for an integer variable [i], we may write [i.abs] instead of [abs(i)].
-That is, we put the first parameter of the [proc] parameter list in front of the [proc] name, and separate that parameter from the [proc] name by a period.
+Method call syntax means, that for example for a variable `s` of data type `string` we do write `s.add(c)` instead of `add(s, c)`.
+Or for an integer variable `i`, we may write `i.abs` instead of `abs(i)`.
+That is, we put the first parameter of the `proc` parameter list in front of the `proc` name, and separate that parameter from the `proc` name by a period.
 The Nim compiler regards both notation as equivalent.
-The advantage of the method call syntax is, that we may save a character and that it is more clear with what \"object\" we are working, as it stands in front of the expression.
+The advantage of the method call syntax is, that we may save a character and that it is more clear with what "object" we are working, as it stands in front of the expression.

-Most OOP languages allows that notation only for a class, for example the [string] class may declare all possible operations that can be done with [strings], and the method call syntax is used for that operations.
+Most OOP languages allows that notation only for a class, for example the `string` class may declare all possible operations that can be done with `strings`, and the method call syntax is used for that operations.
 One problem is, that it can be difficult to add more operations which can be used in that style, as often all that operations are defined in the class scope.
 Ruby fixed that restriction by allowing